Oxsomi/core3/docs/graphics_api.md

 #### PipelineStages

 A pipeline stage is simply a Buffer and an EPipelineStage.
-The Buffer is in the format declared in "Shader binary types" and EPipelineStage can be vertex, pixel, compute, geometryExt, hullExt or domainExt.
-Hull and domain are enabled by the Tessellation feature and geometryExt by the Geometry feature.
+The Buffer is in the format declared in "Shader binary types" and EPipelineStage can be Vertex, Pixel, Compute, GeometryExt, HullExt or DomainExt.
+Hull and domain are enabled by the Tessellation feature and GeometryExt by the Geometry feature.

 ### Compute example